mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 And then you should read these sections:

-> The Mind as phenomena (samsara) is grounded on the Tathagata-garbha.
+> The Mind as phenomena (samsara) is grounded on the Tathāgata-garbha.

 Then very naturally you understand that one.
 Okay?
 The mind as phenomena, samsara, the samsaric world – if the mind as samsaric world is [pulled] to individual personal life – at that time, what you can see?
 What you can see in your mind?

 Can you see only the pure, something pure?
 Or can you see something stained?
 Or can you see both?
 You are a bad boy?
 Yes... but no. You are a good boy?
 You can say yes, or no.

 So very naturally, the mind as phenomena, if you see the mind in terms of phenomena, samsaric world, it is kind of a combination of good boy and bad boy.
 [It’s not really] a combination, but I use the [word] combination now.
-But this is called *tathagatagarbha*.
-So, the mind as phenomena is grounded on the *tathagatagarbha*.
+But this is called *tathāgatagarbha*.
+So, the mind as phenomena is grounded on the *tathāgatagarbha*.
 So, this mind is [...] the fundamental aspect of human life.

 Next: